isomerpages/mlaw-corp/_covid19/06-C-Supporting-docu.md

   *	Internal accounts of the renter before and since the COVID-19 event (if applicable)
   *	List of assets currently held by the renter (if applicable)
 *	Documents showing repossession of commercial equipment by rental company (if applicable)
+*	Rental company:
+ *	Evidence of impact of COVID-19 on the rental company’s financial position (if applicable), such as:
+  *	Bank statements of the rental company before and since the COVID-19 event
+  *	Internal accounts of the rental company before and since the COVID-19 event
+  *	Evidence of income and expenditure of the rental company before and since the COVID-19 event (including estimated income and expenses for upcoming months)
+ *	Documents showing that renter’s inability to pay is not due to COVID-19 event (if applicable) e.g. rental payment history before COVID-19 event

+**E.	Secured loan to SMEs by bank or financial institution**

+*	Loan documentation (E.g. Letter of Offer, Terms and Conditions)
+*	Negotiations and correspondence between the parties